Overall process and estimated time

 We recommend that you restore data during off-peak hours.

-Estimated time required for restoration
+Estimated time for each step

 Step